Indicator forest and wood

 Comment

-In 2017, there were 320 occupational accidents per 1,000 full-time workers in forestry operations and companies.
-Approximately one-third of these accident victims were unfit for work for periods exceeding three days of work.
-The Suva raises awareness among the affected actors through its “Risikoverhalten Forst” (“Forest Risk Behaviour”) campaign with the goal of reducing the number and severity of occupational accidents.
+However, the industry is conscientious in its efforts to maintain safety in the workplace.
+The Suva raises awareness among the affected actors through its “Sicherheit im Forst: Unfälle vermeiden bei Waldarbeiten” (“Safety in forestry activities: avoiding accidents”) campaign with the goal of reducing the number and severity of occupational accidents.
 Particular attention is given to trainees.
 Accidents involving private individuals who occasionally carry out wood-related work are not included in this chart.
 Many forest owners harvest their wood with their own conventional equipment, particularly in small-scale private forests.
-Work safety must also be further improved here too through targeted awareness-raising among forest owners and through the improved training of workers.
+Timber harvesting courses (5-day basic course and 5-day advanced course) make a valuable contribution to safety at work.

 International comparison